American Staffing Association (ASA)

 Products and Resources

 - Host Employer Safety Responsibilities With Respect to Temporary Workers.
 YouTube Video, (2015, November).
-The video, featuring Dr. David Michaels, Assistant Secretary for OSHA, and Stephen Dwyer, ASA General Counsel, discusses the safety and health obligations of host employers or clients using the services of staffing firms.
+The video, featuring Dr. David Michaels, Former Assistant Secretary for OSHA, and Stephen Dwyer, ASA General Counsel, discusses the safety and health obligations of host employers or clients using the services of staffing firms.

 OSHA Related Web Pages